fod/px.js/README.md

 __datum(Array-of-Array-Indices)__

 The ```datum``` method takes an array of value indices and returns the data value corresponding to the particular combination of values represented by those indices.
+The number of elements in the passed array must be equal to the number of variables in the current PC-Axis dataset.
+Each element must be a positive integer no greater than the number of possible values for the variable it represents.

 For example, consider a dataset containing two variables, each of which has two possible values: